rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 29. In the page designer, click Save and Run Page.

-	If you are logged in, click Sign Out before performing the next step.
+	If logged in, click Sign Out before performing the next step.

 30. Enter apex_dev for Username and apexdev123$ for Password and click Sign In.

 31. In the navigation menu, click Project Budget Report.

-	Notice that apex_dev can edit the interactive report, and also create a new project.
+	Notice that apex_dev can edit the interactive report and create a new project.

 32. In the navigation menu, click Access Control.